Teksta versija

 2) initiate a verification procedure for the clarification of circumstances;

-3) request that institutions within the scope of their competence and within the time limits provided for by the law clarify the necessary circumstances of the matter and inform the Ombudsman thereof;
+3) request that institutions clarify, within the limits of their competence and within the time limits provided for by the law,the necessary circumstances of the procedure and inform the Ombudsman thereof;

-4) upon the examination of the verification procedure, provide the institution with recommendations and opinions regarding the lawfulness and effectiveness of their activities, and also the compliance with the principle of good administration;
+4) while examining a verification procedure, provide an institution with recommendations for and opinions on the lawfulness and effectiveness of their activities, and also compliance with the principle of good administration;

 5) in accordance with the procedures laid down in this Law, resolve disputes between private individuals and institutions, and also disputes in respect of human rights between private individuals;